-With plenty for families along the East Sussex coast, the Coastal Cultural trail is great for a weekend away with the kids.
+With plenty to do for families along the East Sussex coast, the Coastal Cultural trail is great for a weekend away with the kids.
 All three galleries offer a wide range of activities to help children get creative.
 Be sure to head to the gallery websites to find the most up to date visitor information.

 If you start the trail in Eastbourne, be sure to check out Towner’s families and children activities – a constant changing range of activities for families of all ages.
 Families can spend the day getting creative and making art of their own in Towner’s ground floor lobby, then check out the free exhibitions for inspiration.
 Eastbourne is also a short distance from Birling Gap beach and the stunning countryside of the South Downs.
 Seven Sisters Sheep Centre is worth a visit, especially during lambing season and Prince’s Park in Eastbourne, with its kids’ playground, is a great spot for children to enjoy the great outdoors as is Fort Fun on the seafront.

 A 15-minute drive outside of Hastings is the historic town of Battle.
 There you can explore Battle Abbey and Battlefield, the site of the 1066 Battle of Hastings and find out more about the most famous date in English history.
 Hastings has a number of events throughout the year from Jack in the Green May Day celebrations to Hastings Bonfire, so be sure to visit visit1066country.com before you visit to find out what’s on.